kingsfordgroup/armatus/README.md

 Example Run
 -----------

 The main inputs into Armatus are the matrix file (in the format of Dixon et al.: http://chromosome.sdsc.edu/mouse/hi-c/download.html) and the gammaMax parameter which determines the highest resolution at which domains are to be generated.  *Note*: we recently noticed that the format of the matrices of Dixon et al. in the link above has changed.
-If you use their data, please make sure it's in the following tab-separated format:

-    chr19  40000  80000  10  0   1  0 ...

-where the first three columns represent the chromosome name with the fragment start and end positions.
-The fields following represent the interaction frequencies for that fragment.

 An example run on chromosome 1 of a human fibroblast:

     time armatus -i IMR90/40kb/combined/chr1.nij.comb.40kb.matrix.gz -g .5 -o test -m